kubeshop/testkube-docs/docs/articles/integrations-triggers.md

 Selecting a Trigger from the list of Triggers shows its Settings.

 :::note
-As with the wizard above to create a Trigger, the Settings tab only expose basic rigger configurations, for more advanced [condition and action configuration](/articles/test-triggers#custom-resource-definition-model) you can modify the generated YAML directly in the [Definition tab](/articles/integrations-triggers#definition) for your Trigger.
+As with the wizard above to create a Trigger, the Settings tab only expose basic Trigger configurations, for more advanced [condition and action configuration](/articles/test-triggers#custom-resource-definition-model) you can modify the generated YAML directly in the [Definition tab](/articles/integrations-triggers#definition) for your Trigger.
 :::